ST99999990/AS91896-and-AS91897-assessment-2023/README.md

-commit#7 - the dropdown works however the placement, the text and overall look is not good commit#8 - removed the dropdown and switched it for a normal textbox to make it simpler commit#9 - added the entry box for the costumer adress and email
+commit#7 - the dropdown works however the placement, the text and overall look is not good commit#8 - removed the dropdown and switched it for a normal textbox to make it simpler commit#9 - added the entry box for the costumer adress and email commit#10 - removed the entry box for an email address in replace for a recipt number input